Ex-Im Bank Supports Jobs

-Critical to U.S. Competitiveness: Other countries provide substantial support for their exporters — there are at least 59 foreign export credit agencies around the world.
+Critical to U.S. Competitiveness: Other countries provide substantial support for their exporters — the U.S. Ex-Im Bank estimates there are at least 85 foreign export credit agencies around the world.
 Those export credit agencies work aggressively, often hand-in-hand with the government, to support domestic industries.
 European and Asian governments provide several times more financing to their countries’ exporters, and they’re not likely to stop if Ex-Im goes away.
 Unilateral disarmament will hurt U.S. exports and kill American jobs.

 U.S. Jobs Rely on Exports: With 95 percent of the world’s customers living outside the United States, exports are the key to America’s future prosperity and jobs.
 Nearly one-third of U.S. economic growth since mid-2009 has been driven by exports.
 Ex-Im is a key reason that U.S. exports are growing.
-In 2013, Ex-Im supported $37 billion of U.S. sales to customers in other countries.
+Since 2015, Ex-Im financed $44 billion of U.S. sales to customers in other countries.

 Tweet This: Without Ex-Im, U.S. companies will lose to foreign companies.

 Ex-Im Bank Steps In When Private-Sector Banks Can’t

 Provides Financing for U.S. Customers Abroad: Ex-Im offers loans and guarantees to foreign purchasers of U.S. manufactured goods who meet strict lending qualifications when private-sector lenders can’t or won’t provide financing.
 Ex-Im, by law, cannot and does not compete with commercial lenders.
 Its mission is to fill gaps in commercial financing.